AEspinosaDev/Vulkan-Engine/README.md

 - Windows 10, 11 (Although it should be easy enough to set it up for Linux).
 - Vulkan SDK 1.3.* installed.
 (With VMA and Shaderc libraries)
 - CMake installed.
+- Ninja (Optional but recommended to speed-up compilation time)

 1. Clone the repo:
    ```bash